yzyouzhang/yzyouzhang.github.io/index.md

 Take a look at [my CV](./You_Neil_Zhang_CV_2022_Nov.pdf).

 My research interests lie in speech and audio processing for virtual and augmented reality.
-My recent work has focused on **synthetic speech detection, personalized spatial audio, and audio-visual rendering and analysis**.
+My recent work has focused on **personalized spatial audio, synthetic speech detection, and audio-visual rendering and analysis**.
 In my spare time, I am fond of movies, paddle boarding, and traveling.

-If you are interested in my research, or would like collaborate with me, welcome to email me.
+If you are interested in my research, or would like collaborate with me, you are welcome to email me.

 ### Selected Publications
 (For full list, see [Publications](https://yzyouzhang.com/research/))